Shape Oak Park

 What does “honoring our character” mean in the context of zoning?
 Nearly 1/3rd of Oak Park’s land is already preserved through historic districts and landmark designations, overseen by the Historic Preservation Commission with clear authority to safeguard character.
 Because that framework already governs preservation, why is “preserving Oak Park’s cherished character” part of a zoning discussion?
 Shouldn’t zoning focus on land use rather than duplicating preservation?

-whothei0 asked 20 days ago
+whothei0 asked 3 months ago

 Hello,